 - Right to data portability: you can, at any time, request and receive, in accordance with Article 20, paragraph 1 of the Regulation, all your Personal Data processed by the Controller in a structured, commonly used and machine-readable format and/or request its transmission to another controller without hindrance.
 In this case, it will be your responsibility to provide us with all the exact details of the new controller to which you intend to transfer your Personal Data by providing us with written instructions and authorisation.

 - Right to object: in accordance with article 21 of the Regulation, you can object, at any time, to the processing of your Personal Data a) if it is processed for direct marketing purposes or b) for reasons related to your particular situation, if your Personal Data is processed on the grounds of the legitimate interest of the Controller, unless there are compelling legitimate grounds for the processing that override your interests, rights and freedoms or if the processing is necessary to establish, exercise or defend a legal claim.

 10) Identification details of the Holder

-The company that will process your Personal Data for the purposes specified in clause no. 3 of this Information Statement and that, therefore, will act as data controller according to the relevant definition contained in Article 4 at point 7) of the Regulation, "the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data" is Power One Italy S.p.a. with operational headquarters in Via San Giorgio, 642, Terranuova Bracciolini, 52028 Arezzo.
+The company that will process your Personal Data for the purposes specified in clause no. 3 of this Information Statement and that, therefore, will act as data controller according to the relevant definition contained in Article 4 at point 7) of the Regulation, "the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data" is Fimer S.p.A. with operational headquarters in Via San Giorgio, 642, Terranuova Bracciolini, 52028 Arezzo.

 11) Exercise of rights